Francescolis/Xpandables.Net/README.md

 >You can also use the **OperationResultException** to throw a specific exception that contains a failure *IOperationResult* when you are not able to return an *IOperationResult* instance.
 All the operation result instances are serializable with a specific case for **Asp.Net Core** application, the produced response Content will contains the serialized *Result* property value if available in the operation result.
-You will find the same behavior for all the interfaces that use the *IOperationResult* in their method as return value such as : *ICommandHandler< TCommand >*, *IQueryHandler< TQuery, TResult >*, ...*
+You will find the same behavior for all the interfaces that use the *IOperationResult* in their method as return value such as : *IRequestHandler< TRequest >*, *IRequestHandler< TRequest, TResponse >*, ...*

 ## Decorator pattern
 You can use the extension methods to apply the decorator pattern to your types.